Sampling Distribution

 Randomness Effect

-The randomness effect is a sampling phenomenom where you will get different samples everytime you sample a population.
+The randomness effect is a sampling phenomenom where you will get different samples every time you sample a population.

 Getting different samples means you will get different statistics.